floydchow7/financial-big-data-project/README.md

     ```
     4.4 Change the constant parameters in [`utils/constants.py`](utils/constants.py).

     4.5 (Optional) Run the notebook [`1.data_extractor.ipynb`](1.data_extractor.ipynb) to extract the dataset.
 Noted that the repo has provided the needed data for analysis in the `data` folder.
-You **DO NOT** need to run this notebook if you would like to run from stratch.
+You **DO NOT** need to run this notebook if you would not like to run from stratch.